Christopher Katongo: Club career

 Born in Mufulira, Katongo played with Butondo West Tigers and Kalulushi Modern Stars before moving to Green Buffaloes in 2001.
 Whilst at Buffaloes, Katongo twice scored four times in CAF Confederation Cup games.
 In 2004, Katongo moved to South African side Jomo Cosmos, before moving to Danish side Brøndby IF in January 2007.
 In August 2008, Katongo moved again, this time to German club Arminia Bielefeld.
 In July 2010, he moved to Greece to play for Skoda Xanthi.

-In July 2011, Katongo signed a two-and-half-year contract with Chinese Super League side Henan Construction.
+In July 2011, Katongo signed a two-and-a-half-year contract with Chinese Super League side Henan Construction.
 He made his Super League debut on 10 July in a 0–0 home draw against Changchun Yatai.
 His first goal for Henan came, in a 2–1 away defeat, against Dalian Shide on 10 September 2011.

 In March 2014, Katongo joined South African side Golden Arrows on a four-month deal, three months after leaving the Chinese club.